 Find your Your local safety seat recycling programs

 In Colorado, the Department of Transportation offers a recycling program for car seats.
 You can drop off old, expired, or damaged car seats to one of several locations around the state.

 We found the Recycle Your Car Seat website which lists programs in some other states as well.
 If the website doesn’t list state your state, you can search online for programs near you.

 Some big box stores offer trade-in programs periodically where you can bring in your old car seat for recycling and they give you a discount on your next seat or a gift card to use in their store.
 Target has been doing this for years.
 They offer a 20% discount for other baby gear in return for the used/crashed/expired seat.
 They work with Waste Management to collect and recycle car seats to be turned into other goods.

 Re-using/Recycling Your RideSafer

 Since the old model RideSafer Travel Vest doesn’t have an expiration date and the new models have an expiration date of 7-10 years, they can withstand a lot of use in their lives.
 Thus we have a trade-up program for people who have a small vest and need to upgrade to a large (or a large who need to upgrade to an extra large).

 We ask that customers donate uncrashed vests to programs that take child restraints to give to low income families who would otherwise not afford them.
 When we have used vests or old but usable demos, we donate vests locally to WeeCycle.
-We will be happy to take donated large vests to these programs or help you find a program in your community.
+We will be happy to take donated small or large vests to these programs.
 We also can return used/old vests to the manufacturer for recycling.
 Or you can search for a program near you.

 No Recycle Option near You?